Carnaux/NFT-Marker-Creator/README.md

      - It should open a server at: http://localhost:3000/

-     If you want to disable the demo configuration when you create a marker, add `-noDemo` to the command parameters.
+     If you want to create the demo configuration when you create a marker, add `-Demo` to the command parameters.

-     e.g node app.js -i image.png -noDemo
+     e.g node app.js -i image.png -Demo

 # Web version